PandiSimatupang/example-repo/README.md

 # example-repo
-this is just example repository to test some codes implementation
+this is just an example repository to test some codes implementation